HannahSolima/Best-Companies/README.md

 **BONUS** <br>
-Visualize this data using Power BI
+Visualize this data using Power BI.
+Add link to a PDF file and put it in a new folder called Dashboard.

 ***